 New gay-themed features, docs debut at Hartford film fest

-There are 3 comments on the Greenwich Citizen story from 19 hrs ago, titled New gay-themed features, docs debut at Hartford film fest.
-In it, Greenwich Citizen reports that:
+There are 9 comments on the Darien News-Review story from Friday May 26, titled New gay-themed features, docs debut at Hartford film fest.
+In it, Darien News-Review reports that:

 More than a dozen new features and documentaries will be screened at the 30th annual Connecticut LGBT Film Festival, aka Out Film CT.
 The opening night attraction is the German drama, "Center of My World."